julien-boudry/Condorcet/Docs/api-reference/Election Class/Election--seatsToElect.md

 public int Election->seatsToElect
 ```

-Get number of Seats for proportionals methods like STV.
+Get or set seats to elect count for proportionals methods like STV.

 ### Throws: